shashankkatte/ts-playground/README.md

 Lets break it down:

-- Both the red and blue woolen jackets are the objects.
+- :pushpin: Both the red and blue woolen jackets are the objects.

-- Yellow rain jacket is like an interface
+- :pushpin: Yellow rain jacket is like an interface

-- In order to provide you the _funtionality of rain protection_ the blue jacket _implements the yellow rain overcoat_
+- :pushpin: In order to provide you the _funtionality of rain protection_ the blue jacket _implements the yellow rain overcoat_

-- If the red jacket also had to provide you the funtionality of protection from rain. it has to impliment the interface - Yello rain overcoat. i.e You have to wear the yello rain over coat.
+- :pushpin: If the red jacket also had to provide you the funtionality of protection from rain. it has to impliment the interface - Yello rain overcoat. i.e You have to wear the yello rain over coat.

-## Classes in TypeScript
+## :triangular_ruler: Classes in TypeScript

 A class is a blueprint of sorts to create objects with fields(variables) and methods(functions) to represent a thing.

-Think of Classes as cookie cutter and objects as actual cookie.
-Or think of classes as stensils to draw shapes and objects as actual shapes drawn.
+Think of Classes as cookie cutter and objects as actual cookie. :cookie: Or think of classes as stensils :triangular_ruler: to draw shapes and objects as actual shapes drawn.:black_medium_small_square:

-### Working with classes
+### :construction_worker: Working with classes

-Lets jump back into code and discover how classes work in TypeScript. `02_ts_features/08-classes.ts`
+Lets jump back into code and discover how classes work in TypeScript. [`02_ts_features/08-classes.ts`](./02_ts_features/08-classes.ts)

-### Class Method Modifiers in TypeScript
+### :paperclip: Class - Modifiers in TypeScript

 _Modifiers_ are different keywords that we can place in front of different methods and properties/fields in class.They help us control how can when a method or property can be accessed.